ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

      `- 2:0:0:1 sdc 8:32 active ready running
     ```

-In the rare case of a LUN being provisioned and attached while the second path is down, when the discovery scan is run for the first time, the host might see only one path.
+On very rare occasions, a LUN is provisioned and attached while the second path is down.
+In such instances, the host might see one single path when the discovery scan is run.
 If you encounter this phenomenon, check the [{{site.data.keyword.cloud}} status page](/status?component=block-storage&selected=status){: external} to see whether a current event might impact your host's ability to access the storage.
 If no events are reported, perform the discovery scan again to ensure that all paths are properly discovered.
 If an event is in progress, the storage can be attached with a single path.
 However, it's essential that paths are rescanned after the event is completed.
 If both paths are not discovered after the rescan, [create a support case](/unifiedsupport/cases/add){: external} so it can be properly investigated.